Ishaan-Dev5/sanatak/sprint-2/REACTDASTPOC.md

 ---

 ## 6. FAQs
+## FAQs

-**1. Do I need PostgreSQL for SonarQube?**
+**1. Do I need a database for ZAP?**
-→ For production use, yes.
-For POC/testing, embedded H2 DB works but data resets on restart.
+→ No, ZAP is standalone.
+Reports are generated locally and do not require a database.

-**2. Can I use OpenJDK 17 instead of JDK 11?**
+**2. Can I scan a React app running locally?**
-→ Yes, SonarQube 9.x+ supports JDK 11 and 17.

-**3. How do I reset the admin password?**
-→ Use default `admin/admin`.
-If changed and forgotten, update `users` table in DB or reset via DB query.
+→ Yes, you can scan any running app.
+Make sure the URL is accessible (e.g., `http://localhost:3000`).

+**3. Which Java version is required?**
+→ ZAP requires Java 11+.
+OpenJDK 17 is recommended for newer versions.

-**4. Can SonarQube analyze multiple languages?**
+**4. Can I integrate ZAP with Jenkins?**
-→ Yes, it supports 20+ languages (Python, Java, JS, C#, etc.) with built-in plugins.
+→ Yes, you can run ZAP scans in Jenkins pipelines using headless mode and generate reports automatically.

-**5. How do I stop SonarQube service?**
+**5. How do I access the scan report?**
-→ Run `sudo systemctl stop sonarqube`.
+→ Reports can be exported as HTML, XML, or JSON from the ZAP GUI or CLI in headless mode.

 ---